 Maya Avdibegovic is a senior not-for-profit executive.
 She is the Executive Director at Court Network where she leads a team of more than 500 volunteers and staff.
 She was previously the CEO of inTouch, a state-wide specialist family violence service that works with women from migrant and refugee backgrounds.
 Maya is MBA qualified and highly skilled in strategic and business planning, innovation, operations, finance and change management.
 Her broad range of expertise covers family violence, diversity, equity and inclusion, gender equality and access to justice.
 Maya is a Director on the Board of the Council on the Ageing Victoria.

-Bernadette Maheandiran is a qualified lawyer with a longstanding commitment to social justice.
+Bernadette is a qualified lawyer with a longstanding commitment to social justice.
 Her passion for upholding the rights of older adults has been demonstrated through her work with SRV as a Policy Officer, and as a lawyer at the Advocacy Centre for the Elderly, a community legal centre in Ontario, Canada.
 She is presently the Research and Legal Analyst at Market Forces, an environmental finance advocacy group.
 In this role, she has the opportunity to help promote the clean energy transition in Vietnam, Indonesia, South Korea and Japan.
-Bernadette is currently on the board of directors of the Justice and Corporate Accountability Project, a legal clinic focused on justice for indigenous communities affected by resource extraction, and on the governance committee of the Environment Victoria Board.
+Bernadette has served on various boards and committees throughout her life and is currently on the board of directors of the Justice and Corporate Accountability Project, a legal clinic focused on justice for indigenous communities affected by resource extraction, and on the governance committee of the Environment Victoria Board.
 She has a Masters of Laws from University College London and a Juris Doctor from Osgoode Hall Law School in Toronto.
-She has been admitted to practice in Victoria.
+She has been admitted to practice in Victoria

 Dr Cathy Mead